Thin Crust Margherita Pizza is delicious in its simplicity! It has all of the best Italian flavors on a thin pizza crust.

 I’m a huge fan of pizza.
 It is pretty much my favorite food of all time.
 Whenever anyone asks that question, “If you could only eat one food for the rest of your life, what would it be?”
 My answer is always pizza!
 Making good pizza at home is so easy, all you need are a few simple tools and ingredients.

 I am usually a pretty plain jane when it comes it pizza.
 I’m usually a cheese pizza girl but sometimes I get a little wild and I order Margherita Pizza.
-I especially like it with a drizzle of balsamic vinegar over the top.
-Yum!

 - A good pizza starts with a good pizza dough.
 This is my favorite pizza dough recipe, it makes enough for two large pizzas.